Hullabalo/ComfyUI-Loop/README.md

 If you enjoy this project and want to help its development, consider [buying me a coffee](https://buymeacoffee.com/hullabaloo) . your support makes a difference! ♥️

 ---
-* Finally tested on 1000 loops, so you don’t have to wear out your SSD for proofing.
+(a) Finally tested on 1000 loops, so you don’t have to wear out your SSD for proofing.
 A diff returns a perfectly black image in GIMP.